Why Divide by ? Let a population consist of the values 9 cigarett... | Channels for Pearson+

 Sampling with Replacement

-Sampling with replacement means that after an item is selected from the population, it is returned before the next selection, allowing the same item to be chosen multiple times.
-This method affects the independence of samples and the calculations of probabilities and variances, as it maintains the same population size for each selection, which can lead to different statistical properties compared to sampling without replacement.
+Sampling with replacement means that after a value is selected from the population, it is returned to the population before the next selection.
+This method ensures that each selection is independent and maintains the same probability distribution for each draw, which is important for understanding the behavior of sample statistics derived from the population.

 Recommended video: